marks/pillboxr/README.md

 :prodcode    => Symbol (Product Code: see http://pillbox.nlm.nih.gov/API-documentation.html) :image       => Boolean
-:size        => Integer for size in millimeters (currently this encompasses a range of +/- 2 mm) :lower_limit => Integer for which returned record to start at (currently non-functional)
+:size        => Integer for size in millimeters (currently this encompasses a range of +/- 2 mm) :lower_limit => Integer for which returned record to start at
 ```

 Please see specific files or the document directory for specific usage examples.
 Further API documentation available on the  [project homepage](http://pillbox.nlm.nih.gov/NLM_Pillbox_API_documentation_v2_2011.09.27.pdf) (PDF link)

 ## KNOWN BUGS

-* The library does not respect pagination yet.
+* The library allows you to request the same page repeatedly resulting in duplicate data.

 * Please note that some XML in the Pillbox API is unescaped.